-This Financial Report Semantics and Dynamics Theory is useful because most accountants both take these financial report semantics and dynamics for granted and generally don't think of financial reports in this way; it brings these semantics and dynamics back into consciousness.
-This information also helps software vendors building software applications for the creation and consumption of financial reports to understand these semantics and dynamics.
+The explicit formulation of the Financial Report Semantics and Dynamics Theory that we propose in this document is useful because most accountants and those interpreting financial statements both take these financial report semantics and dynamics for granted and generally don't think of about an underlying formalism for financial reports when they interpret the information in such reports.
+The Financial Report Semantics and Dynamics Theory brings these semantics and dynamics back into consciousness.

+This information presented in this document will also help software vendors building software applications for the creation and consumption of financial reports to understand these semantics and dynamics.
 It is believed that this understanding will lead to easier to use software applications.
-This is important as the financial report transitions to the semantic, structured, model-based, digital format which is can be read by computer software applications.
+This is important as the financial report transitions from a paper-based document to a semantic, structured, model-based, digital format which is can be read by computer software applications.